programmfabrik/easydb-documentation/content/sysadmin/installation/postgres-upgrade.en.md

     weight: -990
 ---

-# Postgres Upgrade
+# PostgreSQL Upgrade

 Since release **5.62** we recommend to upgraded PostgreSQL from version **9** to **11**.
 Keep in mind that upgrades of such container consumes a lot of time.

-On each of your servers (typically just one) which uses the docker-image docker.easydb.de/pf/postgresql but not yet docker.easydb.de/pf/postgresql-11, do all the followin gsteps.
+On each of your servers (typically just one) which uses the docker-image `docker.easydb.de/pf/postgresql` but not yet `docker.easydb.de/pf/postgresql-11`, do all the following steps.

-Get our docker images for postgres 11:
+Get our docker image for PostgreSQL 11:

 ```bash
 docker pull docker.easydb.de/pf/postgresql-11
 ```

-Get the list of databases:
+Get the list of your databases:

 ```bash
 docker exec easydb-pgsql psql -U postgres -l
 ```

 From this list, ignore `postgres`, `template0` and `template1`.
-In our example we than have the databases `eas` and `easydb5`.
+In our example we then have the databases `eas` and `easydb5`.

 ### stop data input